 - 2016 Year in Review – December 2016

 - 2017 Year in Review – December 2017

 Submit your work

-If you would like your blog or website to be considered for inclusion in the Compendium of Digital Humanities or for publication in Digital Humanities Now, please read the Submit Your Work page.
+If you would like your blog or feed to be considered for publication in Digital Humanities Now, please visit the Submit Your Work page.

 To nominate a news item, former and current editors-at-large should use the Nominate This bookmarklet to nominate an item and its associated RSS feed.
 News items can also be submitted via email to dhnow @ pressforward.org.